The Dean’s Society Menu:

 Garnish with arugula micro-greens

 Arrange shallots, garlic and tomatoes on a baking sheet.
 Drizzle with olive oil.
 Roast in a preheated 400 degree oven for 20 to 30 minutes or until very fragrant.
 Spoon into a 1-quart saucepan.
 Add basil and oregano.
 Bur mix until smooth (or process in food processor).
-Put mixture through a chinoise to remove create a smooth soup.
+Put mixture through a chinoise or fine mesh sieve to remove any pieces or skins to create a smooth soup.
 Add remaining ingredients except for croutons and micro-greens; garnish each serving with the croutons and micro-greens.